alissacrane123/Module-2-Resources/week-6/d1-http/lecture_notes.md

 Hypertext (HT)
 - "content with references to other content"
-- text, imaages, video, any digital content
+- text, images, video, any digital content
 - what makes the web the "web"
 - html : hypertext markup language
 - hyperlinks (links) : erferences betweeen hypertext resources